The iPad's original software designer and program lead look back on the device's first 10 years

 “Steve had in his mini-brief ‘I really want to be able to use this for mail while sitting on the toilet.’”

-So if people are interested in your new company and your new projects.
-Is there a way they can engage with you?
+If people are interested in your new company and your new projects, is there a way they can engage with you?

 Bethany: We're definitely still operating in stealth mode so that we can be focused on what we're building.
 But people will hear more from us in 2020, for sure.